RMelisen/HabbitLogger/README.md

 # HabbitLogger

-Logs habbits and habbits occurences in a lightweight Sqlite database
+Logs habbits and habbits occurences in a lightweight Sqlite database using parameterized querries